 Administrators who oversee student discipline must, at least once every three years, attend training on school discipline laws, including distinctions between a principal’s discretionary discipline management technique and a teacher’s discretionary authority to remove a disruptive student from the classroom.

-State law gives teachers the means to protect a disciplined environment.
+State law gives teachers the means to protect the classroom environment.
 Teachers can remove from class students who continuously or seriously disrupt learning.
 This process is a different, more formal process for addressing student discipline that is separate from sending a student to the CBC.

 A principal can assign the student to a DAEP, suspend or expel the student, or put the student in another teacher’s class.
 A teacher can refuse a student’s return to class, subject only to the right of the campus placement review committee to place the student back in the class as the best or only alternative placement.
 TCTA-initiated legislation ensures that a student may not be returned to a teacher’s class without the teacher’s consent if the student had been removed by the teacher for assault causing bodily injury to the teacher.
 The teacher may not be coerced to consent, and the decision may not be overturned by a disciplinary review committee as with other removals.